nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Other incorrect delete commands to try: `delete-l`, `delete-l x`, `delete-l y` (where x is larger than the list size, and y is a negative integer)<br>
   Expected: Similar to previous.

+#### Viewing a lesson's roster

+1. View a lesson's roster using `LESSON_INDEX` while all students and lessons are being shown

+    * Prerequisites: List all students and lessons using the `list` command.
+Multiple `Students` and `Lessons` in the list with some `Students` already enrolled in some of the `Lessons`.
+For `LESSON_INDEX` used, it is within the number of existing `Lessons` found in TuitiONE.

+    * Test case: `roster 2`<br>
+        Expected: Only students who are enrolled in the lesson identified by the lesson index of `2` will be shown in the student list.
+The lesson list will be updated to show the lesson identified by the lesson index of `2`.
+No student or lesson shown if there is no student enrolled in the lesson identified by the lesson index of `2`.
+An update message showing the number and the name of the students who are enrolled in the lesson will also be displayed in the message box.

+    * Incorrect roster commands to try: `roster`, `roster a`, `roster -`, `roster LESSON_CODE`<br>
+        Expected: No roster will be applied.
+An alert message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.

+    * Other incorrect roster commands to try: `roster 100` (passing in a a `LESSON_INDEX` that is larger than the number of `LESSONS`)<br>
+        Expected: No roster will be applied.
+An error message will be shown in the message box, warning the user to only use valid `LESSON_INDEX`.

+#### Filtering

+1. Filtering by grade

+    * Note: We will be using `S1` to conduct manual testing for positive tests, but feel free to test with any grade you wish (from `P1` to `S5`).

+    * Test case: `filter g/S1`<br>
+      Expected: Only students and lessons of grade `S1` are shown in the student list and lesson list respectively.
+No student or lesson shown if there are none of grade `S1`.
+An update message showing the number of students and lessons found will also be shown in the message box.

+    * Test case: `filter g/s1`<br>
+      Expected: Similar to previous.

+    * Test case: `filter g/J8`<br>
+      Expected: No filter is applied, and no change to both lists.
+The message box displays a message alerting the user of the constraints of the grade condition to be inputted.

+    * Other incorrect filter by grade commands to try: `filter g/abc`, `filter g/123`, `filter g/g/`<br>
+      Expected.
+Similar to previous.

+    * Test case: `filter s2`<br>
+      Expected: No filter is applied, and no change to both lists.
+The message box displays a message alerting the user that the command format inputted is invalid, along with a description of what the filter command does, its parameters, and an example usage.

+1. Filtering by subject

+    * Note: We will be using the `English` subject to conduct manual testing for positive tests.

+    * Test case: `filter s/English`<br>
+      Expected: Only lessons with subject matching `English` are shown in the lesson list.
+No lessons shown if none have matching subject.
+No change to student list.
+An update message showing the number of lessons found will also be shown in the message box.

+    * Test case: `filter s/english`<br>
+      Expected: Similar to previous.

+    * Test case: `filter english`<br>
+      Expected: No filter is applied, and no change to both lists.
+The message box displays a message alerting the user that the command format inputted is invalid, along with a description of what the filter command does, its parameters, and an example usage.

+1. Filtering by both grade and subject

+    * Note: It will be good to add more lessons of grade `S1` but of different subject (e.g. English, Math etc.) to better test this feature. (refer to [Add Lesson Feature](#add-lesson-feature) on how to use the add lesson feature)

+    * Test case: `filter s/English g/S1`<br>
+      Expected: Only students of grade `S1` will be displayed in the student list.
+Only lessons with subject matching `English` and of grade `S1` will be displayed in the lesson list.
+No lessons or students shown if none have matching the given filter conditions.
+An update message showing the number of students and lessons found will also be shown in the message box.

+    * Test case: `filter english S1`<br>
+      Expected: No filter is applied, and no change to both lists.
+The message box displays a message alerting the user that the command format inputted is invalid, along with a description of what the filter command does, its parameters, and an example usage.

 #### Clearing data